Western Texas College

 Western Texas College (WTC) is a public community college in Snyder, Texas.
 It was established in 1969 and has two downtown Snyder locations in addition to the main campus.
-With an enrollment around 2,300, Western Texas College has an extensive distance learning department, provides dual-credit courses to 43 area high schools, and provides college-level coursework to inmates in three prisons in the West Texas area.
+With an enrollment around 2,300, Western Texas College has an extensive distance-learning department, provides dual-credit courses to 43 area high schools, and provides college-level coursework to inmates in three prisons in the West Texas area.

 As defined by the Texas Legislature, the official Western Texas College service area encompasses Borden, Dickens, Fisher, Jones, Kent, Mitchell, Nolan, Runnels, Scurry, and Stonewall Counties.

 Academics

-Western Texas College offers the Associate of Arts (A.A.) degree, the Associate of Science (A.S.) degree, the Associate of Applied Science (A.A.S.) degree, and the Associate of Arts in Teaching (A.A.T.) degree.
+Western Texas College offers the associate of arts (AA) degree, the associate of science (AS) degree, the associate of applied science (AAS) degree, and the associate of arts in teaching (AAT) degree.

-Sports
+Athletics

 Western Texas College is part of the Western Junior College Athletic Conference and the National Junior College Athletic Association Region 5.
 Competing athletic teams include: